Pricing your Candid product can be surprisingly difficult.

 For example, offer one-on-one consulting or a group community focused on educating your customers on how to do something.
 It could be how to launch a successful podcast, or manage a Google ads campaign, design an e-commerce website, create YouTube thumbnails or edit videos for Instagram.

-Then, during your WhatsApp conversations with your customers, you mention that you also have a ‘done-for-you’ service, where you or your team can do the thing you are consulting/teaching how to do.
+Then, during your chats with your customers, you mention that you also have a ‘done-for-you’ service, where you or your team can do the thing you are consulting/teaching how to do.

 It’s an organic sales process, one where you get paid for delivering education and support, and later to deliver a service.